-To celebrate and welcome all participating student-athletes and championship personnel, the host may provide a banquet (or other student-athlete recognition event) on the evening prior to the championship (Friday evening after practices).
-The number of guests, financial assistance provided by the NCAA and total budget shall be determined after consultation with the NCAA staff.
+Finals.
+To celebrate and welcome all participating student-athletes and championship personnel, the finals host shall conduct a banquet (or other student-athlete recognition event) on the evening before the start of championship competition for the official travel parties (maximum of 22 persons) of the eight participating teams.
+The host will be allowed a maximum of \$3,600 (22 per team x four teams = 88 + 32 NCAA committee members/NCAA staff/host institution personnel/VIPs = 120 attendees at \$30 per person) for the banquet.
 NCAA corporate champions, partners or official equipment suppliers may receive approval to sponsor the banquet, but no local sponsors are permitted.
 Officials should not be included in this or any social event including the participating coaches and student-athletes.